austriker27/star-wars-search/README.md

 Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
 For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 ## Tests
-At this time there are no test.
+At this time there are no tests.

 ## How to use?
 It is pretty easy to get off the ground with this website.
 1. Search for your favorite character
 2. Peruse the results
+3. Filter the results by gender if desired.
-3. Search again to your heart's content!
+4. Search again to your heart's content!

+## Future TODO
+- Build out the ability for more than 10 results to come back from SWAPI (Pagination on SWAPI's end)
+- Write tests!

 ## Contribute
 Feel free to contribute!
 Just submit a PR and I'll take a look.

 ## Credits
-Give proper credits.
-This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.
+Thanks to Soylent for powering me through this project.

 #### Anything else that seems useful